- Dr. T.A. Pincock, Director of Mental Health Programming for the Province of Manitoba, is instrumental in starting Alcoholics Anonymous in Manitoba.

 - The Alcoholics Foundation of Manitoba (AFM) purchases 124 Nassau Street for offices and an information centre.
 It establishes Nassau House, a 15-bed male treatment unit, at 100 Nassau Street.

-- AFM establishes the first women’s residential addiction facility in Canada, located at 588 River Avenue.
-River House is a 15-bed women’s residential treatment facility.
+- AFM establishes the first women’s in-house addiction facility in Canada, located at 588 River Avenue.
+River House is a 15-bed women’s in-house treatment facility.